SBA Size Standards & SBA BD Small Business Development Program 13 CFR 124

 - common investments

-Size Determination and Affiliation Requirements for Approved Firms
+SBA Size Standards and Size Determination and Affiliation Requirements for Approved Firms

 Once approved, SBA continuously monitors the firm to ensure that the firm is still small in its primary industry and business size classification.
 Related to the size determination assessment, if the firm grows to be “other than small”, SBA may consider this to be a success story where the firm has fulfilled its targets, objectives, and goals in its 8(a) business plan.

-If the company’s business size classification has changed from small to large, then the SBA may graduate the firm from the 8(a) business development program.
+If the company’s business size classification has changed from small to large, then the SBA may graduate the firm from the 8a business development program.
 The goal of the program is graduation and to enable firms to successfully compete in the private sector without 8(a) assistance.
 When making a size determination, companies can still be small businesses in other NAICS codes if they meet the size standard for that code.

-SBA has sole decision making authority.
+SBA has sole decision-making authority.
 When it comes to making a decision on substantive size determination and SBA business development requirements of 13 CFR Part 124, this decision falls exclusively within the purview of the Office of Business Development.”
 See Trident3, SBA No. SIZ-5315, at 13.
 See also Size Appeal of DCS Night Vision JV, LLC, SBA No. SIZ-4997, at 9 (2008).

 Approval of Mentor Protégé Agreements: Besides meeting the SBA’s small business definition and size standard requirements, companies in the 8a BD program can engage in a mentor protege relationship.
-The power to approve mentor protege agreements, and their renewals, is vested solely with the SBA’s Director, Office of Small Business Development.
+The power to approve mentor protege agreements, and their renewals, is vested solely in the SBA’s Director, Office of Small Business Development.
 See Size Appeal of White Hawk/Todd, A Joint Venture, SBA No. SIZ-4950, at 3 (2008) (holding that “an area office and SBA OHA may not review mentor-protégé eligibility issues).

 SBA business development and SBA size standards regulations instruct that “[a]nyone with information questioning the eligibility of a Participant to continue participation in the 8(a) BD program or for purposes of a specific 8(a) contract may submit such information to [the Office of Business Development] under [the process for eligibility reviews at] 13 CFR 124.112(c) and 13 CFR 124.517(e).